-Catarrh is an excessive build-up of thick phlegm or mucus in an airway or cavity of the body.
+Catarrh is a build-up of mucus in an airway or cavity of the body.

-Catarrh is caused by the immune system reacting to an infection or irritation.
-The immune system is the body's natural defence against infection and illness.
+Catarrh is usually caused by the immune system reacting to an infection or irritation, which causes the lining of your nose and throat to become swollen and produce mucus.

 Treatment for catarrh may not be necessary because it often disappears within a few days, after your body has fought off the infection.

 If treatment is required, the type of treatment recommended will depend on the underlying cause.
 For example: